 2 ounce serving: 260 mg caffeine

 These shots are 7-Eleven’s entry into the energy shot market and can be found at 7-Eleven stores across the country.
-The term Extra Strength is slightly misleading, as 7-Eleven doesn’t have lower strength caffeine shots.
+The term Extra Strength is slightly misleading, as 7-Eleven doesn’t actually offer lower strength shots.

 The shots contain typical ingredients, along with yerba mate extract, green tea extract, B vitamins, and a few others.
 It also relies on natural caffeine, while some other brands use synthetic caffeine instead.

-These shots are also a little cheaper than competitors, which might be a reason to try them over other options.
+These shots are also a little cheaper than competitors, which makes them appealing.

 Rhino Rush Energy Shot